rumannotkazi/bootcamp_golang/readme.md

 ### Concurrency
 Concurrency helps creating different threads (useful in test scenarios).
 It is not parallel processing, concurrency can happen in different sequences and can halt in betweeen.
-    "Parallel processing is concurrent but not all concurrent processes are parallel".
+> Parallel processing is concurrent but not all concurrent processes are parallel.

 ```
 go SampleFunction()